Tank cascade system: Use

+The system remains an important part of the modern Sri Lankan irrigation network, and supports much of the agriculture in the country.
 The stored water is mainly used for paddy field cultivation of Asian rice (Oryza sativa).
 The paddy fields are called wela; the fields closest to the water gate are called purara wela or purana vela, depending on transliteration (meaning old fields).
 The purara wela were originally communal.
 Fields further away are called akkara wela (acre field), and were often developed during the European colonial period, are privately owned, and have a less favourable water supply.
-The tank cascade system is also used to irrigate kitchen gardens and a now-prohibited slash-and-burn system for growing corn called chena.

 The farmers of the Sri Lankan paddy fields originally grew heritage rice varieties like Suwandal but have now largely transitioned to Green Revolution strains of rice.

-There are more than 7,500 village-scale wewa (which have an "irrigated command area of 80 ha or less, as defined by the Agrarian Services Act No. 58 of 1979") in use today, along with many other reservoirs that are either larger or no longer used for traditional purposes.
+There are more than 7,500 village-scale tanks in use today, along with many other reservoirs that are either larger or that are no longer used for traditional purposes.

 Locals coordinate water use through Farmers Organizations and "appoint a person called Jala Palaka [water controller], who is supposed to release water according to the requirement of the farmers and the domestic users.
 The normal practice is that the water controller retains some water in the tank for domestic purposes."

 Village water management practices vary and depend on the social structure of the community and "locally evolved" systems.

-Historic village wewas had strict codes surrounding the use of the various bodies of water in the tank cascade system, with designated areas for bathing, cleaning, watering animals, laundry and so forth.
+Historic village tanks had strict codes surrounding the use of the various bodies of water in the tank cascade system, with designated areas for bathing, cleaning, watering animals, laundry and so forth.
 In many districts, the village tank system provides drinking water through well recharge; the existence of a small to moderately sized tank raises the groundwater levels in the immediate environment.
 Farmers capitalise on this by digging a series of wells near the tank body, which they use to extract water for drinking and washing.

 Larger reservoirs may have buildings or huts built along the shore, and may be used for freshwater fishing, hunting or poaching, and lotus flower picking, in addition to the typical agricultural and pastoral uses.

 Development agencies hope that revitalising the system could both mitigate some of the negative effects of climate change and restore some of the comity lost to the Sri Lankan Civil War, although the system (which originated during a golden age of the Sinhalese culture) may be less nostalgic for neighbours of Tamil ethnicity or Muslim faith.